 Patents, particularly on new products, trademarks and know-how are considered significant to the Company's Housewares/Small Appliance segment.
 The Company's current and future success depends upon judicial protection of its intellectual property rights (patents, trademarks and trade dress).
 Removal of that protection would expose the Company to competitors who seek to take advantage of the Company's innovations and proprietary rights.
 The Company has dozens of U.S. and foreign patents pending and granted.
-Of those U.S. patents granted, the following is a non-exhaustive list of those relevant to current products and their expiration dates, assuming continued payment of maintenance fees (the date is the latest expiration date of the corresponding patents): Quick Release Appliance Cord Assemblies (US 6,719,576, December 2022, and 6,527,570, October 2021), Rotatable Cooking Apparatus (US 6,125,740 and 6,354,194, March 2019), Coffee brewer (US D695,064 December 2027), Griddle w/ attached warming tray (US D674,656 January 2027), Low profile griddle (US D575,098 August 2022), Stirring popcorn maker (US D615,797 May, 2024), and Parabolic Heater (US D633,189, February 2025).
+Of those U.S. patents granted, the following is a non-exhaustive list of those relevant to current products and their expiration dates, assuming continued payment of maintenance fees (the date is the latest expiration date of the corresponding patents): Quick Release Appliance Cord Assemblies (US 6,719,576,

+December 2022, and 6,527,570, October 2021), Rotatable Cooking Apparatus (US 6,125,740 and 6,354,194, March 2019), Coffee brewer (US D695,064 December 2027), Griddle w/ folding legs (US 7,635,827 November 2027), Griddle w/ attached warming tray (US D674,656 January 2027), Low profile griddle (US D575,098 August 2022), Stirring popcorn maker (US D615,797 May, 2024), and Parabolic Heater (US D633,189, February 2025).
 To date, the Company has vigorously protected its rights and enjoyed success in all its intellectual property suits.
-The Defense and Absorbent Products segments do not currently hold patents, trademarks, and licenses which would be deemed significant to their respective operations.
+The Defense segment holds a United States patent related to its non-dud signature training round (US 8,640,621, Oct 2029) and the Absorbent Products segment holds a United States patent for a disposable absorbent article with extensible and retractable core (US 8,834,427, Sept.
+2032), as well as some licenses and trademarks, respectively, which would be deemed significant to their respective operations.